 - On-going medical or mental health conditions or concerns

 - Temporary Impairment with ongoing medical concerns such as concussions and broken bones (please review resources and support offered through the Office of Disability Resources)

 - Participation in University Sponsored Events (please work with your faculty and/or advisor directly)

-Documentation must be provided on official letterhead and dated by a licensed medical or mental health provider, including the dates of treatment or hospitalization and the student's anticipated return date.
+Documentation must be provided on official letterhead and dated by a licensed medical or mental health provider.
+The documentation must state the dates of treatment or hospitalization and the student's anticipated return date.
 These dates must be identified by the medical or mental health provider.
 Medical records should not be provided.

 Example: Student cannot return to school from 2/01/2022 - 2/09/2022.